dmltdev/dmltdev/dev_philosophy.md

 ## Testing

-* Follow the principles of a test-driven development.
+* Follow the principles of test-driven development.

 ## Continuous Learning